 In my experience, there are three things that, if not done properly or not done, greatly increase the odds that your Ohio workers compensation claim will be contested.
 A contested claim means the time it takes for your claim to be approved, treatment authorized and compensation paid is increased significantly — by weeks, if not months.

 First, Report the Injury to Your Employer in Writing

-Second, Seek Medical Attention as Soon as Possible
+Second, Seek Medical Attention When Possible

 Third, Make Sure Your Claim Gets Filed